trento-project/wanda/guides/gatherers.md

 **Argument required**: yes.

-This gatherer allows access to certain subcommands that `saptune` implements.
+This gatherer allows access to certain commands that `saptune` implements.
 An argument is required to specify which argument should be used when calling `saptune`.

 > Note: the gatherer will return the same JSON objects returned by saptune.
 The only transformation it applies is the snake casing of the keys.

-Supported webmethods:
+Supported arguments:

 - `status` (maps to `saptune --format json status --non-compliance-check`)
 - `solution-verify` (maps to `saptune --format json solution verify`)